Back to: Java Tutorials For Beginners and Professionals

 package Demo; public class BooleanLitera { public static void main(String[] args) { String s = "Hello"; // If we assign without "" then it treats as a variable // and causes compiler error // String s1 = Hello; It gives an error System.out.println(s); } }

-In the next article, I am going to discuss Type Casting in Java with examples.
-Here, in this article, I try to explain Literals in Java with some examples.
+In the next article, I am going to discuss Type Casting in Java with Examples.
+Here, in this article, I try to explain Literals in Java with Examples.
 I hope you enjoy this article.